 They’re cute and cheerful, and they’re the centre of one of this year’s hottest new hobbies.
 These little feathered friends have done a lot to lift spirits during a particularly tough period.

-In a year of uncertainty and increased screen time, people of all ages have turned to nature and bird watching as a way to alleviate pandemic-related stress, and safely enjoy time outdoors.
+With two years of pandemic restrictions and increased screen time, people of all ages have turned to nature and bird watching as a way to alleviate pandemic-related stress, and safely enjoy time outdoors.
 Birding and its integrated outdoor time has helped lower blood pressure, increased exercise, and given us a chance to just…breathe.

 A family-friendly activity